zacgeis/fern/notes.md

 using the stack to enforce order of operations.
 - Avoid using NULL.
 Instead use empty holder types like NodeEmpty and TokenEOF.
 Helps prevent segfault issues / dereferencing NULL.
+- Understand what pieces you can minimally build out while contiuing the core functionality.
+Example: built out parser by only supporting the number literal '1'.
+It's easy to add better number parsing later, but it's not something that's critical for implementing most of the parser.

 ## Basic Example